DhruTewa/Flight-Price-Prediction-Project/README.md

 - Decision Tree Regressor(DTR)
 - Random Forest Regressor(RFR)

 The algorithms all use default tuning parameters.
-By comparing the below table RMSE for Linear regression is the lowest and hence we will select it as the baseline model.
+By comparing the below table RMSE for Random Forest regression is the lowest and hence we will select it as the baseline model.

 |Model |MSE Value|
 |------|---------|